SphenHe/few-shot-face-classification/README.md

 ## If you have some problems

 - `python setup_env.py` can be used to set up the environment from scratch.
-- `python clean.py` can be used to clean up the environment.
+- `python clean.py --all` can be used to clean up the environment.
 - `python test-cv.py` can be used to test if OpenCV and camera is installed correctly.

 ## Changes